 According to the Alzheimer’s Association, research studies have shown that amyloid plaque buildup can be detected with PET scan technology, even before symptoms are evident.
 It's still unknown if these plaques are risk factors for AD, the result of the disease, or some combination thereof.
 Using PET scans as an early detection diagnostic tool is still being developed and isn't ready for use by general practice clinicians.
 If you have diabetes, be sure to share that information with your doctor.
 Blood sugar or insulin levels may affect the PET scan test results.

 Researchers now know of 10 genes believed to be associated with AD.
 The most notable is the gene apolipoprotein E (APOE).
-While genetic blood tests are available, they do not provide a definitive diagnosis.
-Additionally, having "AD genes" only increases your risk of developing AD; it doesn't mean you have it.
-And there are people with the "AD genes" who never develop AD.
-Any genetic testing results that may be obtained independent of medical council should be discussed in context of an individual patient's history and interpreted by a doctor.
+While genetic blood tests are available, they don’t provide a definitive diagnosis.
+Additionally, having "AD genes" only increases your risk of developing AD — it doesn't mean you have it.
+There are people with the "AD genes" who never develop AD.

-Studies of families with a history of early onset AD have identified defects in three different genes: APP (on chromosome 21), PSEN-1 (on chromosome 14) and PSEN-2 (on chromosome 1).
-People with mutations on one or more of these genes tend to develop early onset AD—all of which can be detected with a specialized genetic blood test.
-However, there are people who suffer from early onset AD who don't have mutations in any of these genes.
+Studies of families with a history of early-onset AD have identified defects in three different genes.
+They are APP (on chromosome 21), PSEN-1 (on chromosome 14) and PSEN-2 (on chromosome 1).
+People with mutations on one or more of these genes tend to develop early-onset AD.
+All of these can be detected with a specialized genetic blood test.
+There are people who suffer from early-onset AD who don't have mutations in any of these genes.